maxscheijen/maxscheijen.github.io/content/posts/remote-access-homelab-tailscale.md

 sudo tailscale up
 ```

-In the [Tailscale Dashboard](https://login.tailscale.com/admin/machines) you can see all your machines and there ip addresses.
+In the [Tailscale Dashboard](https://login.tailscale.com/admin/machines) you can see all your machines and there IP addresses.

 Now add other machines to the same account, and as long as you're connected to the Tailscale VPN can access your machines remotely.